kkomelin/catchsmile/README.txt

 I provide the module "AS IS" without any warranty.
 Probably GitHub is temporary storage for this module because of Drupal rules.

+Feel free to contact with me using http://komelin.com/contact if you have any questions.

+You can find WP7 application that uses services of this module at https://github.com/konstantin-komelin/catchsmile-wp7